 The ground floor, second and third floors house faculty offices as well as teaching and research labs.
 The first floor includes computer aided classrooms as well as the Dean’s Suite for the Lyle School.

-Caruth Hall is home to the Computer Science and Engineering Department; the Engineering Management, Information, and Systems Department; the Caruth Institute for Engineering Education; the Hart Center for Engineering Leadership; the Hunter and Stephanie Hunt Institute for Engineering and Humanity; and the Deason Innovation Gymnasium.
+Caruth Hall is home to the Computer Science Department; the Engineering Management, Information, and Systems Department; the Caruth Institute for Engineering Education; the Hart Center for Engineering Leadership; the Hunter and Stephanie Hunt Institute for Engineering and Humanity; and the Deason Innovation Gymnasium.